eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 The truth is that, despite the fact that we *could* ask voters to rank candidates and distinguish between the candidates they like or don't like, many genuinely find dichotomous or binary "yes/no" as more natural.

 "Vote blue no matter who" is a dichotomous preference structure.
-Any voter who would readily approve every single name with an "R" next to it, and disapprove of everyone else is also acting as if they have dichotomous preferences.
+Any voter who would readily approve every single name with an "R" next to it and disapprove of everyone else is also acting as if they have dichotomous preferences.
 Single issue voters act dichotomously as well.

 Many voters naturally and easily can categorize candidates into "acceptable" and "unacceptable" buckets, without much thought or effort.
 I would also argue that [compromise](../why-condorcet/){:target="_blank"} and consent are inherently binary concepts.

 I look at this all as something simpler.
 Approval voting is the natural language of compromise.
 From this perspective, every voter tells the system who they find "acceptable", and the candidate who has earned consent for their support from the largest group has earned the right to be called the consensus choice.
+Approval isn't perfect at capturing compromise, no voting system truly can, but I believe it is closer than any other voting method because it is *asking the right question*.

 ## Conclusion

 As I explored in [this post](../why-condorcet/){:target="_blank"}, I think compromise and consent are incompatible with a ranked ballot.
 Two voters can give the same preference *order*, but disagree on who they would find genuinely acceptable as their representative (who they would be willing to compromise on).
 "Second choice" does not imply "acceptable backup", and could instead mean "lesser evil" (or vice versa).
+Scores can be exaggerated and ambiguous.
+Is a 3/5 "acceptable" or not?

 Acceptability isn't naturally categorized by ordinal rankings or utility scores.
-In that sense, Approval stands alone in capturing "satisfaction" from an election.
+In that sense, Approval stands alone in most strongly capturing "satisfaction" from an election.
 And I think that is something that we, in this polarized time, should [seriously consider](../approval-only){:target="_blank"}.

 Many like to point to Approval as a "highly strategic" system, as if that is a bad thing.
 I would instead argue that Approval is a system where strategy is optional.
-And, as shall be expanded upon in the appendix, Approval is one of the few systems you can trust to take your expressed preferences at face value, without needing to exaggerate or misrepresent them to get the system to listen to you.
+And, as expanded on in the appendix, Approval is one of the few systems you can trust to take your expressed preferences at face value, without needing to exaggerate or misrepresent them to get the system to listen to you.

 This is how strategyproofness on dichotomous preferences manifests in the real world, and I think it's a genuinely strong point in its favor.